-The fight was a tight one, and that view was reflected on the scorecards as a close Unanimous Decision verdict was reached.
+The fight was a tight one, and that view was reflected on the scorecards as a close Split Decision verdict was reached.
 There was a new Undisputed World Bantamweight Champion, and 🇯🇵Fighting Harada was hoisted up in the air at the rejoice of his people in Japan.
 He had ended the 50-fight unbeaten streak that great Eder Jofre came in with, and he was awarded the ♛RING/WBA/WBC World Title belts.
 This was the second division that Harada achieved Lineal status in, and had also achieved becoming the most decorated Japanese boxer in their history associated with the sport of boxing.

 A GAME EFFORT BY THE ENGLISHMAN

 Now at the pinnacle of his journey and sitting as one of the true leading men of the sport, Masahiko would look forward to face quality, suitable opposition as a Champion.
 For his first Title defense, Britain’s 🇬🇧Alan Rudkin was next in the script.